StackVista/stackstate-docs/use/stackstate-ui/perspectives/topology-perspective.md

 ### Actions

-Actions can be used to expand the topology selection to show all dependencies for the selected component.
+Actions can expand the topology selection to show all dependencies for the selected component.
 Other actions may be available for specific components, such as component actions that are installed as part of a StackPack.

 {% hint style="success" "self-hosted info" %}